Wholefood Soulfood Kitchen

 • Other Types of Fruit: You could easily swap the mango for other types of fruits or add more.
 I recommend sticking to sweet, more tropical fruits.
 For a peach mango habanero salsa replace half of the mango chunks with diced peach.
 Or create a pineapple mango salsa add another replace half of the diced mango with pineapple pieces.
 The options are endless so feel free to experiment here.

-• Dipping Sauce: Enjoy any of these two sauce as a dipping sauce with your favorite tortilla chips, some veggie sticks or bread sticks.
+• Easy appetizer: Enjoy this homemade salsa as dip with your favorite tortilla chips (store-bought or homemade), some veggie sticks or bread sticks.

 • Tacos & Burritos: This fresh mango salsa tastes amazing as a topping in tacos such as Vegan TVP Tacos or Jackfruit Birria Tacos or burritos.